Great Falls High School: Renovations

 School district trustees approved $150,000 in 2010 to conduct an architectural study of the building.
 Representatives from seven architectural and engineering firms toured the facility on June 30, 2011.
 In 2015, GFPS officials proposed a $98 million bond levy to improve GFHS, C.M.
 Russell High School, and 20 of the city's elementary and middle schools.
 The proposal included $20.76 million in infrastructure improvements at GFHS, to include a new heating and ventilation system; replacement of all electrical outlets and circuit-breaker panels; replacement of all fresh water pipes, sinks, toilets, and water fountains; replacement of insulation-covered 1960s windows with new energy-efficient windows; remodeling of all main building classrooms (including installation of audio-visual and other flexible modern teaching technology); creation of new parking areas; installation of a main fiber optic line in the main building, with a peripheral line to each classroom; and construction of a reliable and high-speed wireless system throughout the campus.
-The proposal also included $16.57 million in new constructure at Great Falls High, including construction of a "Hub" building containing career and technical education (CTE) classrooms; eight science, technology, engineering, and math (STEM) classrooms; a modern and expanded cafeteria and dining space; an informal social and gathering space for students; two new main entrances to the school (replacing the existing main building and fieldhouse entrances).
+The proposal also included $16.57 million in new construction at Great Falls High, including construction of a "Hub" building containing career and technical education (CTE) classrooms; eight science, technology, engineering, and math (STEM) classrooms; a modern and expanded cafeteria and dining space; an informal social and gathering space for students; two new main entrances to the school (replacing the existing main building and fieldhouse entrances).
 The 68000 sqft Hub would also act as a bridging structure, connecting the main building, existing industrial arts annex, fieldhouse, and South Campus so that students would no longer need to go outdoors to move from one facility to another.
 It would also make access to all four building much easier for students with physical disabilities.
 Another $705,000 would be spent replacing sod at Memorial Stadium with artificial turf, to allow more use and generate more revenue as well as to cut down substantially on maintenance costs.
 The running track would also be resurfaced.
 Another $250,000 would be spent upgrading the school's antiquated telephone system.
 About $975,000 would be used to transform grassy areas into student parking.
 Voters approved the high school levy on October 4, 2016, by 60.9 percent (11,341 to 7,187).